Introduction to Online Control: Complexity of Dynamical Systems and Hardness of Stabilizability

-The 3D trajectories of this system are attracted to a 2D manifold with two ``wings'' that resemble a butterfly as depicted in figure \ref{fig:hard2}.
-For formal properties of this attractor set, see \cite{Strogatz2014,tucker1999lorenz}.
-This demonstrates that even studying a solution concept by itself is a formidable task.
+For classical parameter values, trajectories are attracted to a complicated invariant set known as the Lorenz attractor, depicted in Figure~\ref{fig:hard2}.
+For background on this attractor, see \citet{Strogatz2014,tucker1999lorenz,Lorenz1963}.
+These examples show that even describing the long-run behavior of a seemingly simple dynamical system can be a formidable task.

-For a formal proof of attractiveness in the continuous case, see section 9.2 of \cite{Strogatz2014} or the original paper of Lorenz \cite{Lorenz1963}.